jzacsh/vcsq/README.md

   _later_ (eg: `RepoLoadError::Stderr`) which could fix some
 - [ ] techdbt: make it easier to develop by setting up a nix flake that installs all the deps (then cleanup the gitlab CI to use that flow too).
+  - [x] setup shell.nix
+  - [ ] DRY: make ci/cd use nix for steup instead of their custom commands.

 ## v1.0.0 Blockers